datawrapper/datawrapper/README.md

 # Datawrapper

-Datawrapper is a tool that enables to create enticing visualizations in seconds, without any programming skills.
+Datawrapper is a tool that enables anyone to create enticing visualizations in seconds, without any programming skills.

 It draws inspiration from [ManyEyes](http://www-958.ibm.com/software/data/cognos/manyeyes/) and [GoogleCharts](https://developers.google.com/chart/) but remains entirely open-source and independent from a third-party server.